 - Chop your favorite greens and place on top of the sausage mixture, cover and turn off heat to steam the greens.

-- Add the sausage mixture and the steamed greens, grate cheese over it and mix
+- In the large pot, combine the drained spaetzle, the sausage mixture and the steamed greens, grate cheese over it and mix

 - Cover and let the flavors mingle, then spoon into bowls and serve